Rappsilber-Laboratory/xiRT/README.md

 on the decoding of the target variable, the output layers need to be adapted.
 For standard RP prediction, regression is essentially the only viable option.
 For SCX/hSAX (general classification from fractionation experiments) the prediction task can be formulated as classification, regression or ordinal regression.
-For the usage of regression for fractionation it is recommended that the estimated salt concentrations are used as target variable for the prediction  (raw fraction numbers are possible too).
+For the usage of regression for data from a fractionation it is recommended that the estimated salt concentrations are used as target variable for the prediction (raw fraction numbers are also possible).

 Please find a working example / quick-start guide [here](https://xirt.readthedocs.io/en/latest/usage.html#quick-start).